mevonuk/computor/README.md

 # computor

 ## Overview
 This project is based on the Ecole 42 computor (v1) and (v2) projects.
 The goal of computor_v1 is to enter, reduce/simplify, and then solve quadratic and linear equations.
 Conversely, computer_v2 is a general calculator that can hold the values of variables, functions, and matrices.
-Functions can be solved as in computor_v1, and matrix operations are possible; however, matrices are not included in functions.
+Functions can be solved as in computor_v1, and matrix operations are possible.
+Matrices are not included in functions; however, polynomials can appear in the terms of matrices.

 ### Contributor
 - M. Evonuk (https://github.com/mevonuk)